Policy Brief Exhibition & Contest

 What are the criteria for pre-selection of briefs?

-For the contest, they must be extracted from a scientific paper published in a peer-reviewed conservation sciences journal.
+They must be extracted from a scientific paper published in a peer-reviewed conservation sciences journal.
 It can be a paper reporting primary research, or a review.
-For the exhibition without contest, they must report scientific results and cite them explicitly at the end of the brief.

 Who will be in the Jury?